 Adjacent to the Barra del Colorado National Wildlife Refuge is the more well-known and frequented Tortuguero National Park, the most important nesting site of the green sea turtle on Costa Rica's Atlantic side.
-Tortuguero, which means "region of turtles" in Spanish, is home to four of the world's eight species of green sea turtle including Leatherback, Olive Ridley, Loggerhead, and Hawksbill turtles.
+Tortuguero, which means "region of turtles" in Spanish, is home to four of the world's eight species of green sea turtle including Leatherback, Loggerhead, and Hawksbill turtles.

 Tortuguero National Park protects 46,815 acres (18,946 ha) of natural wildlife habitat including over twenty miles of coastline in which the turtles lay eggs.
 The park is also home to a variety of animal species including jaguars, macaws, tapirs, over 300 species of birds, reptiles, and other mammals.
 A number of manatees call Tortuguero their home as well, though they are difficult to spot.
 The park offers great views of local fauna from either trailside or boat, and guides are available to help visitors navigate the marshland.

 The characteristic rain of Costa Rica's Limon province is even more pronounced near Tortuguero, where rainfall ranges from 165 to 200 inches (500 to 600 cm) annually, distinguishing the region as one of the wettest in the country.
 Marshland, swamps, lagoons, and sluggish rivers all feed off of the nonstop rains.
 Added to the mix is off-the-charts humidity that thickens the air, helping the plant life flourish.